adiun/unity-rpgcutscene/README.md

 ## Who this is for?

 Mainly for game devs who want to add quick, simple 2D RPG-style cutscenes without importing a package with a ton of assets.
-If all you want is a cutscene runner with basic support for waiting on user input, instantiating prefabs, and dialog support then this is for you.
-FYI: a unitypackage is a WIP.
+If all you want is a cutscene runner with basic support for waiting on user input, instantiating prefabs, and dialog support then this is for you. *FYI: a unitypackage is a work-in-progress*.

 If you want full cinematic, 3D cutscene support with a great editor check out the [Cinema Director](https://www.assetstore.unity3d.com/en/#!/content/19779) asset.